 Timișoara Airport (TSR)

-The city is served by Romania's third-largest airport, “Traian Vuia” International Airport, located in the North-Western part of Timişoara Municipality, at a distance of 12 km.
+The city is served by Romania's third-largest airport, “Traian Vuia” International Airport, located in the Eastern part of Timişoara Municipality, at a distance of 12 km.
 There are flights from/to major European cities and domestic destinations operated by:

 - Wizz Air